-74.5.5 Computer
+74.5.4 Computer

-Of the five single-term technical electives, one elective must be a 300or 400-level Computing Science course, and two electives must be from the group of courses CH E 243, MATE 353 and MEC E 250.
-The remaining two technical electives must be selected from the Computer Engineering technical elective list.
+Of the five single-term technical electives, one elective must be a 300-or 400-level Computing Science course, and two electives must be from the group of courses CH E 243, MATE 353 and MEC E 250.
+The remaining two technical electives must be selected from the technical courses offered by the Department of Electrical and Computer Engineering and the Department of Computing Science.